Home > Hub article > College – Making the Right Choice

 - The basis for residential in many instances is that you can’t achieve the same outcomes if a young person stays at home while attending a local college

-- What are the barriers to learning and developing for your young person if they stay at home
+- So, what are the barriers to learning and developing for your young person if they stay at home

 - A 24 hour curriculum appreciates that learning is both an educational need and a social need.
 It allows continuous learning that is consistent, from staff who are fully conversant with the young person in both a structured classroom/workshop setting and the less structured evening/leisure setting.